 Applicants who submit an application but fail to enroll for the term indicated on the application will be permitted registration for six consecutive terms (attending or applying for one or both summer sessions is considered participation in a term.)
-Applicants who do not enroll for the applied term must call the Office of Recruitment/ Admissions to reactivate their application.
-After six terms of no enrollment, applicants will be required to submit a new application, an application fee, and all required credentials.
+Applicants who do not enroll for the term for which they applied must call the Office of Recruitment/Admissions to reactivate their application.
+After six terms without enrollment, applicants will be required to submit a new application, an application fee, and all required credentials.

-Applicants who enroll and maintain academic eligibility will remain eligible for registration until there is a lapse of enrollment for six consecutive terms or until graduation.
+Applicants who enroll and maintain academic eligibility will remain eligible for registration until a lapse of enrollment for six consecutive terms occurs or until graduation.